rremple/intervalidus/readme.md

 - **"noBruteForceUpdate"** It was easy to specify all the cases directly for removing the intersection of an interval with all existing intervals in one dimension: there are only a few cases.
 In two dimensions it got more complicated, and even more so in three dimensions.
-Now there is a simpler brute force method that eliminates all this complexity and performs on par (maybe ~2% slower in general) with all the complex code.
+Now there is a simpler brute force method that eliminates all this complexity and performs on par or better than all that complex code.
 Although that complex legacy code is now deprecated, you can access it though this experimental feature.
 It will be removed in a future release.